Trying to learn to use Logic Pro X? You’re in luck.

 Logic Pro X comes with a ton of great synths and samples for you to play around with.
 But sometimes you may want to use your own samples that you’ve recorded or downloaded from the internet.

-First, you’ll want to go to preferences and click “Advanced Tools.”
+First, you’ll want to click on “Zone.”

 If you want to load multiple sounds into the sampler, you’ll need to map each sound to specific keys.